SENSUIKAN!

 The Owada center informs the Sixth Fleet HQ about the sinking of an Allied transport and a tanker in mid-Pacific.
 I-12 is credited with both sinkings.

-The Owada center intercepts three separate submarine sighting reports by USN ships and aircraft relayed to Pearl Harbor.
+The Owada center intercepts two submarine sighting reports by USN ships and aircraft relayed to Pearl Harbor.
 The Sixth Fleet staff concludes that I-12 is still operating off Hawaii.

-The Owada center receives a garbled message from a Japanese submarine N of the Marshalls (14N, 171E), reporting a contact with enemy.
-The Sixth Fleet HQ concludes that it was sent by I-12.
+The Owada center intercepts a garbled report about the sighting of a surfaced Japanese submarine N of the Marshalls (14-10N, 171-02E).
+The Sixth Fleet HQ concludes that it must have been the returning I-12.

 31 January 1945: